-The music which played when Edward G. Robinson was "going home": - The overture was the principal theme from the first movement of Pyotr Ilyich Tchaikovsky's Symphony No. 6, the "Pathetique." - When the visual presentation starts, the music is the first movement of Ludwig van Beethoven's "Symphony #6 (The Pastoral)". - When the flock of sheep appear, the music is "Morning" from Edvard Grieg's "Peer Gynt Suite #1". - At the end of the presentation is "Asas Death", also from the "Peer Gynt Suite".
+When Edward G. Robinson is "going home", the overture is the principal theme from the first movement of Pyotr Ilyich Tchaikovsky's Symphony No. 6, the "Pathetique."
+When the visual presentation starts, the music is the first movement of Ludwig van Beethoven's "Symphony #6 (The Pastoral)".
+When the flock of sheep appear, the music is "Morning" from Edvard Grieg's "Peer Gynt Suite #1".
+At the end of the presentation is "Asas Death", also from the "Peer Gynt Suite".

-The video game in Simonson's apartment, "Computer Space", was one of the first coin-operated video games, manufactured by Nutting Associates in 1971 and designed by Nolan Bushnell, who later founded Atari and designed "Pong".
+The video game in Simonson's apartment, Computer Space (1971), was one of the first coin-operated video games, manufactured by Nutting Associates in 1971 and designed by Nolan Bushnell, who later founded Atari and designed Pong (1972).
 The video game was painted white for the movie but the original color was either yellow, red or blue.

-A sign saying "Green Day" appears in the film.
-Some people suggest that this is where the rock group got their name from.
+A sign saying "Tuesday is Soylent Green Day" appears in the film.
+Some people suggest that this inspired the name of the rock band Green Day.
 The font on the store-front window matches that used on Green Day's Uno, Dos, and Tres albums.

 Among the buildings in the matte "skyline" in the nighttime background of future New York City in the scene where Gilbert crosses the drainage ditch, one can see the Marina City towers (Chicago) and the Transamerica Pyramid (San Francisco).

-This was the last film shot at MGM Studios back-lot on Overland Blvd. and Culver Blvd. in Culver City, California.
+This was the last film shot at MGM Studios back-lot on Overland Boulevard and Culver Boulevard in Culver City, California.
 The lot was razed in 1973 to make room for an assisted living community and condominiums.

 The trivia items below may give away important plot points.